 Campus Security and Safety: Closed circuit cameras operate 24 hours a day.
 Students are never left unsupervised during school hours, and are accompanied to all classes by a faculty member.
+However, grade 6 students are allowed to transit to other classes unaccompanied.
 All play areas are fenced and gates remain closed throughout the school day.
-All visitors are expected to enter through the main building of the High School and are escorted to their appointments in the Primary School by the security guard.
+All visitors are expected to enter through the main entrance of the building, report to the main reception and be escorted to their appointments in the Primary School by the security guard.
 Please ensure that you have made an appointment through the Primary Administrative Assistant, Ms. Marisa Traka, beforehand as, for the safety of the students, visitors will not be allowed in the building after 8:30 am, when formal lessons begin at the Primary School.
 Gates will be locked after this time.
-Students coming to school after 8:30 am will have to enter through the main building of the High School.
+Students coming to school after 8:30 a.m. will have to enter through the main building of the High School.